OUIsolutions/LuaCEmbed/README.md

 ~~~

+#### Calling args callback
+if you recive a lambda as argument , you can
 #### Table Arguments
 you can control table arguments easly with the **get_table** method, where you can retrive a
 **LuaCEmbedTable** object